HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 reviewers: [jzyang]
 analysts: [raghuramakrishnan71]
 translators: []
 roryhewitt_bio: Enterprise Architect at <a href="https://www.akamai.com/">Akamai</a>, who is passionate about performance.
 A British ex-patriate, he has lived in San Francisco for more than twenty years.
-In his spare time, he's a long-distance adventure motorcyclist, competition-level snowboarder and boxer with multiple black belts in various styles of karate.
+In his spare time, he's a long-distance adventure motorcyclist, snowboarder and boxer/karateka.
 He likes being known as a troublemaker.
 Most importantly, he's a father and husband and the owner of Luna the cat.
 Find him at <a href="https://www.linkedin.com/in/roryhewitt/">LinkedIn</a>.
 raghuramakrishnan71_bio: Enterprise architect at <a href="https://www.tcs.com/">Tata Consultancy Services</a>, working on large digital transformation programs in the public sector.
 A technology enthusiast with a special interest in performance engineering.
 An avid traveler, intrigued by astronomy, history, biology, and advancements in medicine.
 A strong follower of the 47th verse, Chapter 2 of Bhagavad Gita "karmaṇy-evādhikāras te mā phaleṣhu kadāchana" meaning "You have a right to perform your prescribed duty, but you are not entitled to the fruits of action."

 discuss: 2056